busyboredom/acceptxmr/README.md

 This library aims to provide a simple, reliable, and efficient means to track monero payments.

-To track a payments, the `PaymentGateway` generates subaddresses using your private view key and public spend key.
+To track payments, the `PaymentGateway` generates subaddresses using your private view key and public spend key.
 It then watches for monero sent to that subaddress by periodically querying a monero daemon of your choosing, and scanning newly received transactions for relevant outputs using your private view key and public spend key.